Haddon-Sandefur/Haddon-Sandefur.github.io/_posts/2023-12-10-raccoon-classifier.md

 ![plotoutput](/assets/images/2023-12-12-raccoon-classifier/output.png)

 After running the NN through 15 epochs, we've achieve about a 60% test set accuracy marginally.
-My next posts on this subject might be about improving this model through tuning techniques or feature engineering.
+However, it would seem that the model has learned to over-rely on classifying unkown images as dogs.
+This is likely due to the quality and sample dize differences between the pictures of dogs I had, and the pictures of everything else.
+One potential solution would be to blur images prior to training, which will be investigated on the next post!

 # Resources/References: